 A representative for the production told Playbill.com that A Streetcar Named Desire will begin a West End run this fall.
 Dates of production have not been determined.

 Byrd and Front Row Productions also produced the 2008 all-African-American Broadway revival of Cat On a Hot Tin Roof, which later transferred to London (with its Broadway cast) for an Olivier Award-winning run.

-The cast is led by Golden Globe nominee Blair Underwood ("Sex in the City," "In Treatment") as Stanley, Nicoel Ari Parker ("Soul Food," "Boogie Nights") as Blanche DuBois and two-time Tony nominee Daphne Rubin-Vega (Rent, Jack Goes Boating, Anna in the Tropics) as Stella.
+The revival earned a Tony Award nomination for Best Costume Design of a Play ( Paul Tazewell).
+The cast is led by Golden Globe nominee Blair Underwood ("Sex in the City," "In Treatment") as Stanley, Nicoel Ari Parker ("Soul Food," "Boogie Nights") as Blanche DuBois and two-time Tony nominee Daphne Rubin-Vega ( Rent, Jack Goes Boating, Anna in the Tropics) as Stella.
 The creative team was granted permission from the Williams estate to drop the last name of Kowalski, so that Stanley's heritage is now African-American rather than Polish.

 The creative team includes scenic designer Eugene Lee, lighting designer Edward Pierce, costume designer Paul Tazewell and sound designer Mark Bennett.
 Streetcar has choreography by Camille Brown and an original score by Grammy Award-winning jazz trumpeter Terence Blanchard.